Personal income tax return in the Netherlands

 What kind of information is needed for filing the personal income tax return?

-- The tax return issued by the Dutch tax authorities
+- The tax invitation issued by the Dutch tax authorities

 - The paid mortgage interest amount and the WOZ value of your house (if applicable)